Sofia Spångberg: Post-war activities

-In 1963, Sofia re-established the Eda peace association, serving as treasurer for 16 years and campaigning against nuclear weapons and militarization.
-In her later years, she expressed concern about the resurgence of Nazism in Europe.
+In 1963, Sofia re-established the Eda Peace Association as a local branch of the Swedish Peace and Arbitration Society (Svenska Freds- och Skiljedomsföreningen), serving as treasurer for 16 years until heart problems forced her to step down, and campaigning against nuclear weapons in Sweden and overly harsh military training.
+In her later years, she expressed concern about the resurgence of Nazism in Europe, including a 1985 neo-Nazi demonstration in Växjö that prompted the now-iconic photograph The Woman with the Handbag.

 International travel

 The Spångbergs traveled extensively in the post-war period.
-In 1953, they visited England, Holland, and West Germany.
-In 1955, the Spångbergs traveled to the United States on what August called a "family trip," visiting relatives who had previously immigrated.
+In 1953, they visited England, the Netherlands, and West Germany with friends, touring London shortly after the coronation of Elizabeth II, Amsterdam's museums and canals, and Hamburg.
+In 1955, the Spångbergs traveled to the United States to visit relatives who had previously emigrated.